 FINDB

-The FINDB function is used to find the starting position of a specified substring within a text string.
-This function is handy for locating specific text within a larger body of text.
+The FINDB function returns the starting position of a specified substring within a text string.
+It is useful for locating specific text within a larger body of text.

 Syntax 🔗